Signs of criticality in social explosions: Acknowledgment

 \section{Acknowledgment}

 Computational resources were provided by Consortium des Équipements de Calcul Intensif (CCI), cluster Osaka of the Le Centre De Calcul (CDC) of the Direction Informatique et des Systmes d’Information (DISI) de l’Université de Cergy-Pontoise.
 YG thanks CLabB seminars at UBICS for valuable discussions on this work.

-LaTeX formats citations and references automatically using the bibliography records in your .bib file, which you can edit via the project menu.
-Use the cite command for an inline citation, e.g. \cite{Hao:gidmaps:2014}.
+The authors acknowledge the grant obtained from Labex MME-DII (Grant No. ANR reference 11-LABX-0023-01).